Fire World: The Merrimans

 The parallel world version of David Rain.
-At the beginning of the book he is a patient at the auma clinic because he is an eccentric, which means he does not follow the great creation and can use his imagineering to imagineer things different from the great design.
+At the beginning of the book, he is a patient at the auma clinic because he is an eccentric, which means he does not follow the great creation and can use his imagineering to imagineer things different from the Great Design.
 David later becomes the Curator of the Librarium after Mr Henry dies.
 David captures Gwyneth and speaks to her eventually and Gwyneth dies.
-Whilst coming back down, David finds the Isenfier tapestry has changed and Gwyneth/Gwilanna has survived and is on Scuffenbury hill, smiling.
+Whilst coming back down, David finds the Isenfire tapestry has changed and Gwyneth/Gwilanna has survived and is on Scuffenbury Hill, smiling.